FAQs

 Q: What is the State Exam?
 Is it required?

-A: The Nevada state exam is required for licensure offered through this Board.
-It focuses on the areas of jurisprudence and ethics and is generally the final step of the licensure process.
+A: The Nevada State Exam is required for licensure offered through the Board.
+It focuses on the areas of jurisprudence (Nevada laws and regulations) and ethics.

 Q: When and where is the State Exam offered?

-A: The Psychological State Exam is a web-based, open-book test.
-Because there is a proctoring element, candidates must apply to schedule to take the exam, which is generally offered on the first and third Friday of each month.
+A: The Nevada State Jurisprudence and Ethics Exam is an online, open-book test.
+Because there is a proctoring element, candidates must apply to schedule to take the exam.

 Q: When will I know if I can attempt the exam?
 Are there limits to the attempts I may have to pass the exam?

-A: Candidates applying for licensure or for registration as a psychological assistant will be provided the State Exam Candidate Guide and application.
-It is incumbent upon the applicant to submit the application and fee when ready to take the exam.
+A: Applicants for licensure or for registration as a psychological assistant will be provided the State Exam Candidate Guide and application.
+It is the applicant's responsibility to submit the application and fee when ready to take the exam.

-• Registered psychological assistants may apply to take the State Exam once they have reached 1,400 of the required 1,750 post-doc training hours.
+• Registered psychological assistants may only apply to take the State Exam after they have completed 1,400 of the required 1,750 post-doctoral training hours.

 There is an attempt limit on the state exam.
 An applicant who fails the state exam once or twice may retake the exam.
-An applicant who fails the exam three times must seek Board approval to take the exam a fourth time (NAC 641.112)
+An applicant who fails the exam three times must seek Board approval to take the exam a fourth time (NAC 641.112).
+The application of an applicant who fails the state exam a fourth time will be denied, and that applicant will be required to wait 18 months to reapply for licensure.

 Q: Costs of State Exam?

-A: A fee of $200 shall be assessed for each attempt of the exam.
+A: A fee of $200 shall be assessed for each exam attempt.

-Costs are evaluated each biennial.
-Costs may change due to development and administrative costs.
+Costs are evaluated each biennium, and may change due to development and administrative costs.

 Q: What is the cost of the Biennial Licensure Renewal?
 When is it due?

 Renewal is completed at the end of each even numbered year.
 The online renewal portal will be opened no later than October 1st each even numbered year.
-A hard copy packet may be requested through the Board office.
+An electronic or hard copy packet may be requested through the Board office.

 Q: How can I pay the required fees?